-- 3.10 You should be aware that certain situations may be indications, sometimes referred to as 'ted flags", that there is a risk of bribery or corruption: - Unusually large commissions or unusual payment patterns - Unknown third parties or third parties lacking transparency - Third parties that appear under-qualified or under-staffed or are specified or recommended by government officials - Repeated or excessive instances of gifts and hospitality - Requests to cover unusually large expenses, or expenses for associates or family members - Requests for meetings at unusual times or in unusual places - Hospitality with no legitimate connection to the promotion or demonstration of products or services - A history or perception of corruption in the country in question - Payments to/from foreign public officials or individuals who may be politically exposed - Unusual off-shore payment arrangements - 3.11 In order to determine whether giving or receiving an advantage may amount to bribery and corruption, ask yourself: - 3.11.1 What is the intention in giving/receiving the advantage is it to: - (a) seek to unduly influence decision-making or the performance of a person's duties (including your own)? - (b) obtain an advantage from a public official? - 3.12 Consider how you and ISG would feel if the transaction or behaviour in question was made public
+- 3.10 You should be aware that certain situations may be indications, sometimes referred to as 'fed flags', that there is a risk of bribery or corruption: - Unusually large commissions or unusual payment patterns - Unknown third parties or third parties lacking transparency - Third parties that appear under-qualified or under-staffed or are specified or recommended by government officials - Using a subcontractor as a 'payment vehicle' to pay the invoices of another subcontractor - A deliberate breakdown or circumnavigation of company payment processes e.g. not following the approved PQQ process, permission to proceed or purchase orders, with missing signatures, or not authorised at the correct level. - Repeated or excessive instances of gifts and hospitality - Requests by clients/client representatives for gifts and hospitality - Requests to cover unusually large expenses, or expenses for associates or family members - Requests for meetings at unusual times or in unusual places - Hospitality with no legitimate connection to the promotion or demonstration of products or services - A history or perception of corruption in the country in question (refer to World Corruption Index) - Payments to/from foreign public officials or individuals who may be politically exposed - Unusual off-shore payment arrangements - In order to determine whether giving or receiving an advantage may amount to bribery and corruption, ask yourself: - 3.11.1 What is the intention in giving/receiving the advantage is it to: - (a) seek to unduly influence decision-making or the performance of a person's duties (including your own)? - (b) obtain an advantage from a public official?

-- would there be any appearance of wrongdoing?
+- 3.12 Consider how you and ISG would feel if the transaction or behaviour in question was made public - would there be any appearance of wrongdoing?